Apollo Lunar Module: Apollo Telescope Mount

 One proposed Apollo application was an orbital solar telescope constructed from a surplus LM with its descent engine replaced with a telescope controlled from the ascent stage cabin, the landing legs removed and four "windmill" solar panels extending from the descent stage quadrants.
-This would have been launched on an uncrewed Saturn 1B, and docked with a crewed command and service module, named the Apollo Telescope Mission (ATM).
+This would have been launched on an uncrewed Saturn IB, and docked with a crewed command and service module, named the Apollo Telescope Mission (ATM).

 This idea was later transferred to the original wet workshop design for the Skylab orbital workshop and renamed the Apollo Telescope Mount to be docked on a side port of the workshop's multiple docking adapter (MDA).
 When Skylab changed to a "dry workshop" design pre-fabricated on the ground and launched on a Saturn V, the telescope was mounted on a hinged arm and controlled from inside the MDA.
 Only the octagonal shape of the telescope container, solar panels and the Apollo Telescope Mount name were kept, though there was no longer any association with the LM.

+The telemetry subsystem of the Apollo Telescope Mount included two VHF telemetry transmitters from the Apollo Saturn IB launch vehicle.
+An instrument that was attached to the Skylab was a telescope designed to photograph the solar disk in X-ray light.
+The imaging mirror is a prototype fabricated at the Marshall Space Flight Center in 1967.